nimryf/GMM-shape-classifier/README.md

 - Images are GIFs, and they only have black shapes against a white background.

-- The code is very modular and creates a classifier from scratch; it does not use ready-made or provided functions/libraries.
+- The code is modular and creates a classifier from scratch; it does not use ready-made or provided functions/libraries.

-- Images were too many to directly upload, so they were zipped.
-Make sure to unzip them before use.

 # Setup and use

+- Images were too many to directly upload, so they had to be zipped.
+Simply unzip 'images' and place the folder in the same directory as the code.

-- Only MATLAB is required; there are no dependencies.
+- Only MATLAB is required; simply download it and immediately use the code.

+- Function train() is the main one to run the classifier.

+- Use test() to run the classifier and test it's accuracy using a confusion matrix.
+Additionally, the function can be used as an example of use.